 To ensure compliance with fire regulations checks must be made to reduce the risk of fire at the academy.
-These tasks are delegated by the "Responsible Person" the Head Teacher to the Site Manager/Supervisor/Caretaker at the academy.
+These tasks are delegated by the "Responsible Person" the Head Teacher to the Site Manager/Supervisor/Caretaker at the academy and reminders issued via IAM Compliant.

-i) FSM checks Daily/weekly/monthly/three monthly/six monthly/annual checks must be made and records kept.
+- a) FSM checks Daily/weekly/monthly/three monthly/six monthly/annual checks must be made and records kept online via IAM Compliant.

-Checks include
+- Checks include

 - Escape routes

 - Fire Warning systems

 - Escape lighting

 - Firefighting equipment